-Perchloroethylene (PERC) (also known as Tetrachloroethylene or Ethylene tetrachloride) is the most commonly used dry cleaning solvent in U.S; more than 85% of U.S. dry cleaners use PERC as a cleaning solvent because it removes stains and dirt from all common types of fabrics (Guha N, 2012).
-PERC is now considered a possible human carcinogen based on animal and epidemiology studies.
-In 2008, the Environmental Protection Agency (EPA) concluded that PERC should be classified as a "likely human carcinogen” based on suggestive evidence of epidemiological studies and animal studies (NPT, 1993).
-IARC also listed PERC in Group 2A, “Probably carcinogenic to humans” (IARC, 1995).
+Perchloroethylene (PERC) (also known as tetrachloroethylene or ethylene tetrachloride) is the most commonly used dry cleaning solvent in the U.S; more than 85% of U.S. dry cleaners use PERC as a cleaning solvent because it removes stains and dirt from all common types of fabrics (Guha N, 2012).
+However, in 2008, the Environmental Protection Agency (EPA) concluded that PERC should be classified as a "likely human carcinogen” based on evidence from epidemiological and animal studies (NPT, 1993).
+The International Agency for Research on Cancer (IARC) has listed PERC in Group 2A, “Probably carcinogenic to humans” (IARC, 1995).

-Because of these adverse health impacts, PERC is more strictly regulated today than in the past, and many dry cleaners are considering alternatives.
+Because of these adverse health impacts, PERC is more strictly regulated today than in the past, causing many dry cleaners to consider or use alternatives.
 For instance, in 2007, California banned the installation of new PERC dry cleaning machines and required the mandatory replacement of old machines until 2010.
-Moreover, California also banned all use of PERC for dry cleaning by 2023; EPA approved this law in 2011.
-Wet cleaning technology is being used as an alternative to PERC for dry cleaning in MA (Onasch, J., 2011).
+Moreover, California has banned all use of PERC for dry cleaning by 2023; EPA approved this law in 2011.
+Wet cleaning technologies are being used as an alternative to PERC for dry cleaning in Massachusetts (Onasch, J., 2011).

-In this case study, we estimated the possible health benefit among dry cleaner if PERC was prohibited for dry cleaning in the U.S..
+In this case study, we estimated the possible health benefits for dry cleaning workers and bystanders if PERC is prohibited for dry cleaning in the U.S..
 This analysis could be used to inform decision making, as there currently are no federal laws or policies banning the use of PERC.

 Characterization of exposure scenario

-Dry cleaning employees may be exposed to PERC while performing both routine tasks and machine maintenance at dry cleaning shop; they routinely breathe excessive amounts of the PERC vapor and spilled on their skin (Agency, 2017; Guyton et al., 2014).
-So, the possible exposure pathway in this case study is both inhalation and dermal exposure.
-This case study focused on the occupational exposure among dry cleaning employees in U.S as a target population.
-Environmental exposure to the public due to the released PERC from dry cleaning shops was not considered in this case study.
-Bladder cancer was selected a target health outcome for analysis since increased bladder cancer case among dry cleaner has reported (Guha et al. 2010; International Agency for Research on Cancer (IARC) 2009).
-As a result, we estimated the health benefit and cost between occupational PERC exposure and bladder cancer among U.S. dry cleaning workers at dry cleaning shops due to a hypothetical policy to ban the use of PERC.
+We examined exposure scenarios for dry cleaning employees in the U.S. Exposures to the public due to environmental releases of PERC from dry cleaning shops were not considered.
+Dry cleaning employees may be exposed to PERC while performing both everyday tasks and machine maintenance in dry cleaning facilities; they routinely breathe excessive amounts of PERC vapor and spill it on their skin (Agency, 2017; Guyton et al., 2014).
+Therefore, the possible exposure pathways in this case study are both inhalation and dermal exposure.
+TBladder cancer was selected as the target health outcome for analysis since increased bladder cancer cases among dry cleaners have been reported (Guha et al. 2010; International Agency for Research on Cancer (IARC) 2009).
+As a result, we estimated t of a hypothetical policy to ban the use of PERC.by estimating the health benefits and costsof bladder cancer due to occupational PERC exposure of workers in dry cleaning shops.

-2) Estimation of the number of target population and prevalence of exposure
+2) Estimation of the size of the target population and prevalence of exposure

-The U.S. EPA estimated that there were about 34,000 dry cleaner facilities nationwide, of these approximately 28,000 dry cleaner use PERC (Agency, 2006).
-Also, according to the Bureau of Labor (BLS) Statistics Database, the estimated number of workers of dry cleaning and laundry services was 110,640 workers in 2016.
-In this case study, we used the recent estimated number from the BLS to estimate the number of the target population.
+The U.S. EPA estimated in 2006 that there were about 34,000 dry cleaner facilities nationwide and of these, approximately 28,000 suse PERC (Agency, 2006).
+For estimating the size of the target population, we used data from the Bureau of Labor (BLS) Statistics Database shows 110,640 workers in dry cleaning and laundry services in 2016.

-Few studies reported the prevalence of PERC exposure among dry cleaner.
-In 2008, Halogenated Solvents Industry Alliance (HSIA) estimated that 70% of dry cleaners in U.S used PERC as a solvent.
-Also, in 2010, Whittaker’s team found that roughly 66% dry cleaning machines used PERC as a dry cleaning solvent in King County, Seattle (Whittaker & Johanson, 2013).
-Base on these report, we assumed that the prevalence of PERC exposure among dry cleaner was 70%.
+Few studies have reported the prevalence of PERC exposure among dry cleaning workers.
+In 2008, the Halogenated Solvents Industry Alliance (HSIA) estimated that 70% of dry cleaners in the U.S used PERC as a solvent.
+Also, in 2010, Whittaker and Johanson found that roughly 66% of the dry cleaning machines in King County, Washington, used PERC as a dry cleaning solvent (Whittaker & Johanson, 2013).
+Based on these reports, we assumed that the prevalence of PERC exposure among dry cleaning workers was 70%.

-The association between exposure and health outcome using epidemiology studies
+The association between exposure and health outcomes using epidemiology studies